 Restrict Residents From Participating in Care

-Nursing home patients have the right to be engaged in their own care and make health care decisions.
-Staff at nursing homes cannot make decisions for patients without legal authority (such as guardianship) or keep medical information from patients.
+Nursing home patients have the right to engage in their own care and make health care decisions.
+Staff members at nursing homes can't make decisions for patients without legal authority (such as guardianship).
+Similarly, they cannot keep medical information from patients.

-- Facilities must provide adequate and appropriate care.
-When patients’ conditions worsen because of inadequate care, it might indicate that the nursing home failed to meet this standard.
+• Facilities must provide adequate and appropriate care services.
+A patient’s conditions can worsen because of inadequate medical treatment.
+This might indicate that the nursing home failed to meet the standard for resident care.

-- Neglecting to inform patients of changes in their condition goes against the Nursing Home Reform Law.
-People receiving care in a nursing home must be given updates about changes in their health.
+• Neglecting to inform patients of changes in their condition goes against the Nursing Home Reform Law.
+People getting care in a nursing home must receive updates about changes in their health.
 This helps to ensure that they can take appropriate action and review their options.

-- Workers cannot restrain residents against their will, including using drugs to sedate them.
+• Workers can't restrain residents against their will, including using drugs to sedate them.

-- Nursing homes cannot keep medical records from patients, who have a right to review them.
+• A nursing facility can't keep medical records from patients who have a right to review them.

 Infringe Upon Residents’ Privacy

-- Staff cannot listen in on conversations against their wishes.
+• Staff can't listen in on conversations against their wishes.

-- Nursing homes cannot stop those receiving care from communicating privately with legal, medical, and financial professionals.
+• Nursing homes can't stop those receiving care from communicating privately with legal, medical, and financial professionals.

-- Family, friends, physicians, and other people whom residents wish to see must be allowed in to see them.
+• Family, friends, physicians, and other people whom residents wish to see must have access to see them.

-- Facilities cannot force visits upon unwilling patients.
+• Facilities can't force visits upon unwilling patients.

 Bill Services Fraudulently

-When nursing homes participate in Medicare and Medicaid, they cannot charge patients for covered services.
+When nursing homes participate in Medicare and Medicaid, they can't charge patients for covered services.
 They also must provide information about care costs.

-- Facilities cannot double charge patients and Medicaid or Medicare for services these programs cover.
+• Facilities can't double charge patients and Medicaid or Medicare for services these programs cover.

-- Because of residents’ right to information, care facilities cannot conceal the costs of services.
+• Care facilities can't conceal the costs of services.

 Prevent Residents Making Independent Choices

 Recipients of long-term care have the right to make their own decisions.
-Nursing homes cannot usurp their decision-making power.
+Nursing homes can't usurp their decision-making power.

-- Long-term care establishments cannot prevent residents from participating in their chosen social activities.
+• Long-term care establishments can't prevent residents from participating in their chosen social activities.

-- Nursing homes also cannot force residents to use a particular doctor.
+• Nursing homes also can't force residents to use a particular doctor.
 Patients have the right to select their physician.

 Improperly Transfer or Discharge Patients

-When a nursing home transfers or discharges a patient, the decision can significantly impact the patient’s health and well-being.
+When a nursing home transfers or discharges a patient, this can impact the patient’s health and well-being in a significant way.
 Improper discharges when a resident still requires care can jeopardize the patient’s health.
 Transfers to different facilities can take residents away from local friends and family.

-- Long-term care facilities cannot transfer or discharge residents needlessly.
+• Long-term care facilities can't transfer or discharge residents needlessly.

-- Nursing homes cannot move or release residents without 30 days of notice.
+• Nursing homes can't move or release residents without a 30 day notice.

 Abuse or Disrespect Residents

-- Care facilities cannot abuse residents physically or emotionally.
+• Care facilities can't abuse residents physically or emotionally.

-- Staff cannot punish patients corporally, place them in seclusion against their will, or use physical and chemical restraints.
+• Staff can't punish patients corporally, place them in seclusion against their will, or use physical and chemical restraints.

 Protect the Rights of Your Loved Ones

 If you believe a long-term care facility has violated your loved one’s rights, contact your state’s long-term care ombudsman.
 Individuals in this role advocate for long-term care residents.
-Also consider reaching out to an elder law attorney near you.
-Elder care attorneys can help you identify law violations and take steps to protect your rights.
+Also, consider reaching out to an elder law attorney near you.
+Elder care attorneys can help you and your family members identify law violations and protect your rights.